iamserda/explorapi/README.md

 - and much more ...

 ### Motivation:
-I am a "opensource-taught" developer.
+I am an opensource-taught developer.
 This is was part of project from the Frontend Career Path on <a href="https://scrimba.com" target="_blank">SCRIMBA</a>.

 ### sources and resources:
 GitHub repo for <a href="https://github.com/davemachado/public-api">api.publicapis.org</a>.